svulpis/vulpis-engl105/README.md

 >No data was altered in this process, but the `2001` and `2021` rows were condensed into two columns and the `SEA SeaLevel (mm)` column was removed.

 >The `Month` column was adjusted accordingly.
+- This visualization was created using Datawrapper.
+You can visit their website [here](https://www.datawrapper.de/) if you wish to create your own visualization of the data.
+>Datawrapper requires users to create a free account before getting started.

 ![Southeast Atlantic Region Sea Level (in mm) Visual](visualization-southeast-atlantic-region-sea-level-in-mm-.png)